-Hi and welcome to the Real Life RD, I’m so happy you’re here!
+Hi and welcome to the Real Life RD, a blog dedicated to ending diet culture and helping you make peace with your natural body size.
+I’m so glad you’re here!

 A few things you should know…

-I’m not a superhuman or anywhere near perfect.
+I’m not a superhuman and I don’t have it all together.
 Much of what I write about on this blog is rooted in my own personal experiences.
 I’m actually more of a hot mess, just learning as I go and writing about it along the way.

 I love early mornings, exaggerations, eating out, asking questions and anything that gives me an endorphin high – which could be going on a run or eating a burger and fries.